-Skin to skin contact (SSC) is when your naked baby is placed prone on your chest following delivery.
+Skin to skin contact is when your naked baby is placed prone on your chest following delivery.

 - better maintenance of baby’s temperature